axoflow/axosyslog-core-docs/content/shared/chunk/option-destination-diskbuffer.md

 no

-*Description:* If set to **yes**, {{% productparam "abbrev" %}} cannot lose logs in case of reload/restart, unreachable destination or {{% productparam "abbrev" %}} crash.
+*Description:* If set to **yes**, {{% param "product.abbrev" %}} cannot lose logs in case of reload/restart, unreachable destination or {{% param "product.abbrev" %}} crash.
 This solution provides a slower, but reliable disk-buffer option.
 It is created and initialized at startup and gradually grows as new messages arrive.
 If set to **no**, the normal disk-buffer will be used.
 This provides a faster, but less reliable disk-buffer option.

 {{% alert title="Warning" color="warning" %}}